Someone recently asked me,

 "So when customers ask what makes handmade soap special, what do I say?"

-She wanted to give the best answer possible, and picked up her pen while she waited for an answer.
-There's more than one reason why handmade soap is superior to commercial, but if I had to explain it in a minute or less, I'd say this:
+She wanted to offer the best response possible, and picked up a pen and waited for my answer.
+There's really more than one reason why handmade soap is superior to the soap you buy at the grocery store, but if I had to explain it in a minute or less, I'd say this:

 Glycerin is a humectant.
-Humectants attract water from the air, onto our skin.
-A master of hydration that leaves us feeling soft and comfortable, it's a natural by-product of the chemical process that produces soap.
+Humectants attract water from the air onto our skin.
+It's an emollient, master of hydration that leaves us feeling soft and comfortable, and a natural by-product of the soap making process.